wgrib2: wgrib for GRIB-2

 to another.
 The conversion uses a user-selected interpolation

 scheme: bilinear (default), bicubic, nearest neighbor, budget, and spectral.

 and WMO-defined rotated lat-lon grid.
-This capability uses the NCEP IPOLATES library
+This capability uses the NCEP IPOLATES2 library

 and is an optional package.